tbalanos/misclassified-clustered-competing-risks/README.md

-# **Semiparametric Marginal Regression for Clustered Competing Risks with Misclassified Causes of Failure Using External Validation**
+# **Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure Using External Validation**

 R code accompanying my dissertation:
 **“Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure.”**